Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 ### Potential Underpinnings

 Though there was a good deal more interesting material in the interview submissions, in the interests of narrative and brevity I shall move on to the next bit, pausing only to make a couple of remarks in summary.
 While the male respondents by and large came across as personally indifferent to gender (which perhaps allowed them to take a more abstracted view of the issue), the female respondents all had at least one negative thing to say about their experience of being female.
-No women said anything explicitly *positive* about being women (which I hope is because we all naturally think of the bad stuff, and not because all women hate being women).
+No woman said anything explicitly *positive* about being a woman (which I hope is because we all naturally think of the bad stuff, and not because all women hate being women).
 That said, the men didn't either, except in some cases to acknowledge that they might have benefited from cultural favouritism.

 In the answers from both categories there was, implicitly or explicitly, an understanding that one's *personal* experience of gender and the effects of being categorised into a gender by others are two very different things.
 The former being much more difficult to tease out, I was pleased that everyone made really interesting points.

 Limited though my data were, I feel justified in pressing on with my hypothesis -- that women tend to be more aware of being women than men are of being men.
 Now I have to come up with an explanation.

-We already encountered consciousness of privilege as one possible factor, and I'm sure you can come up with a plethora of others (as usual I'd be delighted if you left your views in the comments box).
+We already encountered consciousness of privilege as one possible factor; and I alluded to an idea that the female perspective is regarded as anomalous or secondary, which would certainly make women more aware of their gender. and I'm sure you can come up with a plethora of others (as usual I'd be delighted ,if you left your views in the comments box).
 For now, I'll touch upon three possibilities: one of a personal-biological nature, one which is more cultural, and one concerning the historical structure of society.
 (None of them are that convincing, but hopefully food for thought.)

 The personal-biological reason is simply that women might tend to be more aware of their *bodies*.
 Puberty occurs at an earlier age for girls than for boys, and is arguably more extreme.
 I'm talking periods, pads and tampons, the (sometimes debilitating) cramps, the various fluids that appear in underpants.
 And all this is to say nothing of the incomprehensible realisation that, yes, you can grow another human inside you.
 The occasional embarrassing erection or wet dream doesn't come close to this level of bodily disruption (though the squeaking while your voice breaks can be dreadfully embarrassing).